Taipo/pareto_security/readme.txt

 = What checks does the Pareto Security Scanner perform? =

 * Scans all input requests (GET, POST, REQUEST, COOKIES) for malicious intent.
-If a firewall does this well, there is no need to then scan files in your website file repository - They should never be there in the first place!
+If an input validation application  does this well, there is no need to then scan files in your website file repository - They should never be there in the first place!

 = What security monitoring features does Pareto Security include? =